-The enigmatic Hope Hicks, who has been with Donald Trump almost since the beginning of his presidential bid, having joined his campaign in 2016, has been named permanent White House Communications Director.
+The enigmatic Hope Hicks, who has been with Donald Trump almost since the beginning of his presidential bid, having joined his campaign in 2016, is now out as White House Communications Director.

 She was given the role on an interim basis when Anthony “The Mooch” Scaramucci was ousted from the role a mere 10 days after receiving it (and actually before he had ever officially begun it).

 It is no surprise that Hicks was given the role and title, as the rumors that she would fill throle permanently have circulated since she took the interim position.

 ‘Hicks’ relationship with Trump began while she was working for Hiltzik Strategies, a New York public relations firm founded by Matthew Hiltzik, a longtime Hillary Clinton supporter.
 She went on to leave the firm to work for the Trump Organization for on several projects, including Ivanka Trump’s fashion line.”

 She grew close to Trump, reportedly, and has magically appeared to avoid the infighting that has become synonymous with the Trump White House.

 Hicks, who is only 28, has reportedly opted to remain in her current office, just outside the Oval, rather than moving into the designated communications office.

 Filling the position of White House Comm Director, which is typically a much-desired position, has been difficult for the Trump Administration.
 In December, campaign spokesperson Jason Miller declined the position.
 Mike Dubke, who accepted the position, resigned in May, being replaced by press secretary Sean Spicer until his resignation in in July.